 Who is using it?

 Mozilla is updating its Firefox Gecko rendering engine, over time, to incorporate technology from the Servo project.
-The Firefox Quantum release 57 (available now in Firefox Nightly) will debut the Servo CSS Style engine, previously called Stylo.
+The Firefox Quantum release 57, available now, debuts the Servo CSS Style engine, previously called Stylo.
 A young technology, Servo may find future use as an enabler of enhanced VR experiences and as an embedded web engine in a range of new applications.